anywhichway/proxy-observe/README.md

 Currently Object.deepObserve does not support event type selectivity.
 All events are monitored.
 There is also no Object.deepUnobserve.

+v0.0.12 setPrototypeOf observing does not work in Firefox.

 # Release History

 v0.0.12 2016-05-11 Addressed issue 5.
 Added unit tests.
 Coverage over 90%.
-Array.unobserve still not implemented.
+Array.unobserve still not implemented. setPrototypeOf observing does not work in Firefox.

 v0.0.11 2016-05-06 Addressed issues 2,3,4 ... added some unit tests to address issue 4.
 Unsure how long issue 2 has been undiscovered.
 Issue 3 has been in all versions.
 Issue 4 is an enhancement.
 Started testing in NodeJS v6.0 now that Proxy is supported by NodeJS.
 Array.unobserve still not implemented.